DataDog/integrations-extras/cloudzero/README.md

 ## Overview

 CloudZero helps engineering teams build cost-effective software.
-Through its innovative platform, CloudZero allocates 100% of customers' cloud, PaaS, and SaaS spend—regardless of their tagging quality—and presents it in a single unified view.
+Through its innovative platform, CloudZero allocates 100% of customers' cloud, PaaS, and SaaS spend-regardless of their tagging quality-and presents it in a single unified view.
 It then combines hourly spend data with business- and system-level telemetry to put cloud data in a business context through precise unit cost metrics like cost per customer, per product, per feature, per team, and more.
 CloudZero's AI-powered anomaly detection alerts engineers to abnormal spend events by pointing them directly to the affected infrastructure, and promotes engineering engagement in cloud cost management.

 ### Benefits